US Market Wrap

 Out of Europe this week, we also have the ECB as well as a host of data so the EUR/USD will be busy.
 The ECB is busy with their easing programs, but in reality, will this make a difference if it hasn’t already?
 GDP and employment will also be the things to watch.

 Forex Signal Update

-Make sure you follow our live signals as we look for some good spots on Friday.
+Make sure you follow our live signals as we have another active week ahead for trading.